EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

      - Example: build a chatbot API that uses a local LLM for responses.
      - We'll cover this in Meetings 8 and 12.
    - **Key principle:** AI accelerates your work, but you stay in the driver's seat.
 You must understand every line of code.
+   - When to reach for it: generating scaffolds, refactoring boilerplate, and building AI-powered features (Meetings 8+).

 9. **pytest** – Testing framework (we'll use today).
    - Automatically discovers and runs test functions (functions starting with `test_`).